BuildOnViction/gitbook/faq/products/tomoscan-explorer.md

-# TomoScan (Explorer)
+# VicScan (Explorer)

 ## **General Questions**

-### **What is TomoScan?**
+### **What is VicScan?**

-[TomoScan](https://tomoscan.io/) is a block explorer for Viction.
+[VicScan](https://tomoscan.io/) is a block explorer for Viction.
 It is pretty similar to EtherScan used on the Ethereum network if you are already familiar with it.

-TomoScan provides a user-friendly interface to explore the Viction blockchain.
-From a user perspective, TomoScan provides transparency because all block information, transactions, finality, smart contracts, Dapps and token information are read from Viction and displayed here.
-Furthermore, TomoScan offers technical visualisations and useful statistics about Viction performance, token holders and other functionalities.
+VicScan provides a user-friendly interface to explore the Viction blockchain.
+From a user perspective, VicScan provides transparency because all block information, transactions, finality, smart contracts, Dapps and token information are read from Viction and displayed here.
+Furthermore, VicScan offers technical visualisations and useful statistics about Viction performance, token holders and other functionalities.

 ### **What is a TxHash?
 How to check a TxHash?**